bgplab/bgplab/basic/3-originate/index.md

 AS Path Attributes: Or-ID - Originator ID, C-LST - Cluster List, LL Nexthop - Link Local Nexthop

           Network                Next Hop              Metric  AIGP       LocPref Weight  Path
- * >      10.0.0.1/32            10.1.0.1              -       -          -       -       65000 i
- * >      10.0.0.11/32           10.1.0.1              -       -          -       -       65000 65101 i
  * >      192.168.42.0/24        10.1.0.1              -       -          -       -       65000 ?
  * >      192.168.101.0/24       10.1.0.1              -       -          -       -       65000 65101 i
 ```

 You should check the BGP table on the remote router to be absolutely sure everything is OK.
-While that's a bit hard to do in real life (unless your ISP offers a [looking glass](https://en.wikipedia.org/wiki/Looking_Glass_server)), it's way easier in a lab -- connect to X1 or X2 with **netlab connect** (or SSH into them if you're not using _netlab_), start `vtysh` and execute the **show ip bgp** command:
+While that's a bit hard to do in real life (unless your ISP offers a [looking glass](https://en.wikipedia.org/wiki/Looking_Glass_server)), it's way easier in a lab -- connect to X1 or X2 with **netlab connect** (or SSH into them if you're not using _netlab_), start `vtysh` if you're running FRR or Cumulus Linux on them, and execute the **show ip bgp** command:

 ```
 $ netlab connect x1